-Tobacco-free Clinton Franklin and Essex and Reality Check work to foster environments supportive of policies that reinforce the tobacco-free norm in communities throughout New York State.
+Tobacco-free Clinton, Franklin, and Essex (Tobacco-Free CFE) and Reality Check work to foster environments supportive of policies that reinforce the tobacco-free norm in communities throughout New York State.
 This approach to chronic disease prevention utilizes a community-based strategy which includes community education, community mobilization, government policy maker education and advocacy with organizational decision makers in order to create local environments that demand policy change through youth action and community engagement.

 The program goals and objectives are focused on four initiatives:

 Since 2001, the Champlain Valley Family Center Tobacco-Free CFE and Reality Check has been working with communities to create healthy places for people to live, work and play.

 Champlain Valley Family Center's community center is a stigma free, safe setting that is not only for individuals, but their families and the community.
 All Ways to Recovery is a centralized location to provide education and guidance on: accessing health care coverage, advocacy services, connection to treatment services, local health care providers, self-help programs, education and/or employment, and developing healthy leisure skills.

 Visit our Facebook page to see what we are up to & check out the details of our upcoming events.